n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Hunter/README.md

 ## Basic Operations

 - Get every email address found on the internet using a given domain name, with sources
-- Generates or retrieves the most likely email address from a domain name, a first name and a last name
+- Generate or retrieve the most likely email address from a domain name, a first name and a last name
-- Allows you to verify the deliverability of an email address
+- Verify the deliverability of an email address

 ## Example Usage